openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 version 3.1x of the Cinder API.
 Generic volume groups are multi-purpose groups which can be used for various features.
 The PowerMax driver supports consistent group snapshots and replication groups.
 Consistent group snapshots allows the user to take group snapshots which are consistent based on the group specs.
-Replication groups allow for/ tenant facing APIs to enable and disable replication, and to failover and failback, a group of volumes.
+Replication groups allow for tenant facing APIs to enable and disable replication, and to failover and failback, a group of volumes.
 Generic volume groups have replaced the deprecated consistency groups.

 Consistent group snapshot
 ~~~~~~~~~~~~~~~~~~~~~~~~~